garybernhardt/readygo/README.md

 contention would normally disrupt the currently-running benchmark.
 By interleaving benchmarks, the transient event's effect is spread out across the suite.
-It will often be invisible in the output because the UI shows the 80th percentile of samples, not the maximum runtime; the aberrant samples will be ignored.
+It will often be invisible in the output because the UI shows the 80th percentile of samples, not the maximum runtime.

 * A fresh GC run is triggered before each iteration of each benchmark.
 This is by far the largest expense for small benchmarks, tripling the runtime.
 It's